 Remember when we though fats of any kind were bad, and loaded up with high-carb, high-calorie alternatives?
 Those were misguided times.
 Today we know that healthy fats in moderation are fantastic.
 Breakfast options include ripe avocado sliced and slightly mashed onto a slice of whole-grain toast, sliced avocado with eggs or egg whites scrambled with olive oil, and low-salt/low-sugar peanut or other nut butter smeared on whole-grain crackers.

 It’s best to eat breakfast as soon as possible after waking up (this optimizes your body’s metabolism).
-A good rule of thumb is to eat by 8 a.m.—by 9 or 10, it’s usually too late. keep a supply of hard boiled eggs, tins of baked beans or Greek yoghurt on hand to grab as you leave the house.
+A good rule of thumb is to eat by 8 a.m.—by 9 or 10, it’s usually too late.
+Keep a supply of hard boiled eggs, tins of baked beans, or Greek yogurt on hand to grab as you leave the house.

 Who says you have to switch it up every morning?
 You have enough to deal with figuring out what to make for dinner every night, a healthy breakfast should be something you have to sweat.
 Eat the same breakfast most days of the week, something healthy, something you love, that’s easy to shop for and assemble in 20 minutes or less.